crosswalk-project/crosswalk-website/documentation/Getting_Started/15-Tizen_target_setup.md

 ## Tizen device

-At the time of writing (January 2014), there are no Tizen devices on the market, so your only option is to use an emulated Tizen device.
+At the time of writing (February 2014), there are no Tizen devices on the market, so your only option is to use an emulated Tizen device.

 ## Tizen emulator